On the occurrence of boundary solutions in two-way incomplete tables: Conclusions

 \section{Conclusions}

 In this paper, we have discussed the problem of boundary solutions that occur under various NMAR models for an $I\times J\times 2\times 2$ table.
-We formally define boundary solutions for such a table and provide a result that connects various forms of these solutions under alternative parametrizations of the missing data models.
-This eliminates the need to use the EM algorithm for verifying their occurrence.
+We formally define boundary solutions for such a table and provide a result (Proposition 3.1) that theoretically connects and justifies various forms of these solutions under alternative parametrizations of the missing data models.
+This eliminates the need of using the EM algorithm (see pp.~39-40 of Park {\it et al.} (2014)) to empirically obtain the forms of the solutions in two-way incomplete tables.
 The above result is then used to improve a claim in Baker {\it et al.}~(1992) regarding the occurrence of boundary solutions.
-We give the precise form of such solutions by just noting the corresponding level (s) of the variable (s) in the table, which reduces computational burden.
+We give the precise forms of such solutions by just noting the corresponding level (s) of the variable (s) in the table, which reduces computational burden.

 As discussed earlier, boundary solutions pose a lot of problems for estimation and inference under NMAR models in incomplete tables.
 Hence, it is important to investigate sufficient and necessary conditions for their occurrence in such tables.
-We have provided a result on the sufficient conditions for the occurrence of boundary solutions in an $I\times J\times 2\times 2$ table.
-We use a similar approach but give direct arguments instead of contrapositive ones used by Park {\it et al.}~(2014) for proving it.
+We have provided a result (Theorem 5.1) on sufficient conditions for the occurrence of boundary solutions in an $I\times J\times 2\times 2$ table.
+While Park et al. (2014) consider only Model [M5], we consider Models [M1]-[M5] in Theorem 5.1.
+We use a similar approach but give direct arguments instead of contrapositive ones used in Theorem 1 of Park {\it et al.}~(2014) for proving Theorem 5.1.
 Kim and Park~(2014) conjectured that these conditions would also be necessary for general two-way incomplete tables.
 However, we show by a counterexample that this is not the case for $I,J\geq 3$, thereby disproving the conjecture.